pmatulis/microovn/docs/index.rst

 Reference
 =========

-Cilium is an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.
+Cilium is an open source project that welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 .. mermaid::